 Measure and Proportion:

-One form of permanence is in giving your actions the time they need to develop properly.
-Care can also be translated, as precision, or even attention to detail.
+One form of permanence is in evidence when you give your actions the time they need to develop properly.
+Care includes the ideas of caring as well as being careful, working with precision, and attention to detail.
 Tone is a matter of measure and proportion and so related to what in another time might have been called temperance from the Latin temperantia i.e., moderation which derives from temperare, i.e. restrain.
 This is an idea related to another word that perhaps also sound out of date: prudence, using that word in something like its original sense ((Latin: prudentia, from providentia meaning “seeing ahead, sagacity”).